-During the ceremony, graduates will have their names read and photographs taken while crossing the stage and shaking hands with the dean and the department chair or school director.
+At both ceremonies our graduates will have their names read and professional photographs taken while crossing the stage and shaking hands with the dean and the department chair or school director.
 Graduates will later be contacted by Graduation Photo and offered an opportunity to purchase these photographs.

 For the College of Arts and Sciences Convocation, graduates should report to the practice basketball courts, located on the south side of Lloyd Noble Center.
 To see a map of the building, see the map at the bottom of this page.
-THE SOUTH RAMP IS CLOSED FOR CONSTRUCTION.
-Please enter through the southeast or southwest doors that lead to the stadium clubs.
-Head down the stairs to the practice gyms to line up.
-Look for your department banner in the practice court and line up behind the departmental faculty, with graduate students first, followed by bachelor’s students.
-While you are in line, you will complete color-coded cards distributed by the staff.
+All graduates will enter through the South tunnel and line up in the Llloyd Noble Center practice gym.
+Look for your department banner in the practice court and line up behind the departmental faculty.
+While you are in line, you will complete a color-coded card distributed by the staff.
 The announcers will use these cards to read your name during the ceremony.
 The processional will begin promptly.

 ADA seating at the Lloyd Noble Center (LNC) is available on a first-come, first-serve basis in designated areas on the north, east and west sides of the middle concourse and at W6 and W7 on the upper concourse.
 Non-wheelchair seating can be found on the last rows of LW6-LN3 and LE2-LN6 or the last row of any upper lever seating section.
 ADA guests are encouraged to enter LNC through the southeast entrance.